KxSystems/docs/docs/style/line-length.md

 a:x 0; b:x 1; c:x 2; d:x 3; e:x 4
 ```

-!!! note
+!!! note "Whitespace"

-    Observe how the blanks are used after each semicolon to achieve visual separation.
+    Observe how the blanks are used above after each semicolon to achieve visual separation.
     This is legitimate, since whitespace should help us see computational structure.
+    Not so in

+    ```q
+    v:m[a; b; ]
+    ```

-Not so in <pre><code class="language-q">v:m[a; b; ]</code></pre>where the spaces create a visual obstacle.
+    where the spaces create a visual obstacle.

 Sometimes a thought consists of a simple operation on parts whose construction is complicated: